Yellen expresses ‘concern’ about China’s export curbs on strategic raw materials - KTVZ

 The move was widely seen as a response to the Biden administration’s ban on advanced chip sales to China, which was announced last October.

-“I am … concerned about new export controls recently announced by China on two critical minerals used in technologies like semiconductors,” Yellen told a meeting of American business people in Beijing.
+“I am … concerned about new export controls recently announced by China on two critical minerals used in technologies like semiconductors,” Yellen told a meeting of business people hosted by the American Chamber of Commerce in Beijing.

 “We are still evaluating the impact of these actions, but they remind us of the importance of building resilient and diversified supply chains,” said Yellen.